Which single or multi-effects pedals should I choose for my electric violin?

 Discover how to create your own effects chain?

 However, these effects pedals have the advantage of being adjustable live.
 The buttons are on the pedal and you will just have to bend over to add gain for example.
-This can be more complex to achieve with a multi-effects pedal since only the level button is easy to reach.
+This can be more complex to achieve with a multi-effects processor since only the level button is easy to reach.
 You have to enter into the settings of the multi-effects processor to update an effect.
 It’s an impossible task in the middle of a concert!

-Quite frankly, if you’re new to the electric violin and its effects, look no further and favor a multi-effects pedal.
+Quite frankly, if you’re new to the electric violin and its effects, look no further and favor a multi-effects processor.
 It will certainly be difficult to handle at first because of its many buttons and settings.
 But once you have read the user’s manual and made some tests, you should find very interesting effects.

 Unless you are interested in only one or two effects in order to round off the sound of your electric violin.
 In that case, combining two small single-effect pedals in a row will be easier to implement.